patrick-llgc/Learning-Deep-Learning/paper_notes/voxposer.md

 - The system assumes availability of RGBD data.
 - Value maps: affordance (sink), avoidance (source), end-effector velocity, end-effector rotation, gripper action.
 - HW: [Franka Emika Panda robot](https://www.franka.de/research/).
+- VLM
+	- OWL-ViT: for open vocab object detection
+	- SAM: for segmentation
+	- XMEM: for tracking

 #### Notes
 - Language is a compressed medium through which human distill and communicates their knowledge and experience of the world.
 LLM has emerged as a promising approach to capture this abstraction.